EntireTwix/CCash/README.md

 - able to be used millions of blocks away, across dimensions, servers, **vanilla or modded**.
 In contrast to an in-game modded implementation that would be range limited.

 ### Connected Services

-using the Bank's API allows (you/others) can (make/use) connected services that utilize the bank, a couple ideas are
+Go to {ip}/BankF/help to see the bank's methods.
+Using the Bank's API allows (you/others) can (make/use) connected services that utilize the bank, a couple ideas are

-* a Market
+- a Market
-* Gambling
+- Gambling
-* Shipping
+- Shipping
-* Leaderboard
+- Leaderboard
-* High-level bank abstractions such as loans
+- High-level bank abstractions such as loans
-* Some trust based system similiar to Paypal
+- Some trust based system similiar to Paypal

 `**WARNING** : abruptly killing the program will result in data loss, use Close() method to close safely`